 |3:00pm||Tour of the Research Labs in the Engineering Department|

 The Centre is a collaboration between Cambridge and Heriot-Watt Universities and organizations in the freight and logistics sectors.
 Its purpose is to research engineering and organizational solutions to make road freight economically, socially and environmentally sustainable.
-This will be the first time that a team of international standing has fully addressed the complete ‘triple bottom line’ of sustainability in this sector.
+This is the first time that a team of international standing has fully addressed the complete ‘triple bottom line’ of sustainability in this sector.
 The team, led by Professors Alan McKinnon of Heriot Watt and David Cebon of Cambridge, combines expertise in logistics, road freight vehicle engineering, human factors and sustainability.
 It works in partnership with key industry players, who help set the research agenda and drive the adoption of results by the road freight industry.